 - Time mitigation.
 Whereas transport was traditionally regarded as a tool for overcoming space, logistics is concerned with mitigating time.
-Due to the requirements of modern distribution, the issue of time is becoming increasingly important in the management of commodity chains.
+Due to the requirements of modern distribution, the issue of time is becoming increasingly important in managing commodity chains.
 Time is a major issue for freight distribution as it imposes inventory holding and depreciation costs, which becomes sensitive for tightly integrated supply chains.

 - Specialization.
-This was achieved by shifts towards vertical integration, namely subcontracting and outsourcing, including the logistical function itself.
-There are layers of logistics services that are becoming complex and time-sensitive to the point that many firms are now sub-contracting parts of their supply chain management to what can be called third-party logistics providers (3PL; asset-based).
-More recently, a new category of providers, called fourth-party logistics providers (4PL; non-asset-based) have emerged.
-They offer a wide range of services such as production planning and real-time monitoring.
+This was achieved by shifts towards vertical integration, namely subcontracting and outsourcing, including the logistical function.
+There are layers of logistics services that are becoming complex and time-sensitive to the point that many firms are now sub-contracting parts of their supply chain management to third-party logistics providers (3PL; asset-based).
+More recently, fourth-party logistics providers (4PL; non-asset-based), have emerged.
+They offer a wide range of services, such as production planning and real-time monitoring.

-Logistics is thus concomitantly concerned by distribution costs and time., concepts to which additional dimensions are considered.
-While in the past it was a simple matter of delivering an intact good at a specific destination within a reasonable time frame, several components have expanded the concept of distribution:
+Logistics is thus concomitantly concerned with distribution costs and time, concepts to which additional dimensions are considered.
+While in the past, it was a simple matter of delivering an intact good at a specific destination within a reasonable time frame, several components have expanded the concept of distribution:

-- Distribution time, notably the possibility to set a very specific estimated time of arrival for deliveries and a low tolerance for delays.
+- Distribution time.
+The possibility to set a very specific estimated arrival time for deliveries and a low tolerance for delays.

-- The reliability of distribution measured in terms of the availability of the ordered goods and the frequency at which orders are correctly serviced in terms of quantity and time.
+- Reliability of distribution.
+Measured in terms of the availability of the ordered goods and the frequency at which orders are correctly serviced in terms of quantity and time.

-- The flexibility of distribution in terms of possible adjustments due to changes in the quantity, location, or delivery time.
+- Flexibility of distribution.
+Possible adjustments due to changes in the quantity, location, or delivery time.

-- The quality of distribution concerns the condition of delivered goods and if the specified quantity was delivered.
+- Quality of distribution.
+The condition of delivered goods and if the specified quantity was delivered.

 While many manufacturers may have their own account transportation, increasingly, the complex needs of the supply chain are being contracted out to third parties.
 Depending on the strategy and costs, corporations can outsource their transport and supply chain operations.
-Third-party logistics providers have emerged from traditional intermediaries such as the forwarders, or established transport providers such as FEDEX or Maersk.
-Both groups have been at the forefront of the intermodal revolution that is now assuming more complex organizational forms and core competencies.
-In offering door to door services, the customer is no longer aware or necessarily concerned with how the shipment gets to its destination, namely the modes used, and the routing selected.
+Third-party logistics providers have emerged from traditional intermediaries such as the forwarders or established transport providers such as FEDEX or Maersk.
+Both groups have been at the forefront of the intermodal revolution assuming more complex organizational forms and core competencies.
+In offering door-to-door services, the customer is no longer aware or necessarily concerned with how the shipment gets to its destination, such as the modes used and the routing selected.
 The preoccupation is with cost, reliability, and level of service.
-This produces a paradox where for the customer of intermodal services, geographic space becomes meaningless; but for the intermodal providers routing, costs and service frequencies have significant geographical constraints.
+This produces a paradox where geographic space becomes meaningless for the customer of intermodal services.
+However, routing, costs, and service frequencies have significant geographical constraints for carriers.
 The effectiveness of intermodal transport systems is thus masking the importance of transportation to its users.